-These flowers are available to purchase individually or in our new DIY Wildflower Packs!
-For more information about our new packs click here!
+These flowers are available to purchase individually, or in our DIY Wildflower Packs!

 Prepare your blooms by trimming all stems upon arrival, removing any foliage that will fall below the water level, and hydrating for at least 12 hours in cool, clean water.

-Begin your bouquet with 3 stems of different flowers.
-In this case, we used Larkspur, Blue Cornflowers, and Lavender Blue Scabiosa.
-Continue working around in a circle until you have a size you are comfortable with, then secure with floral tape so that this central bundle is secured and won’t slip around as you continue building your bouquet.
-Work around the outside of this “core” you’ve created, alternating between the other filler flowers (Queen Anne’s Lace, English Lavender, Mint, etc.) to try and evenly space all of the colors throughout.
-Finish by securing with floral tape.
+Begin your bouquet with 3 stems of larkspur, blue cornflowers, and lavender-blue scabiosa.
+Continue working around in a circle until you have a size you are comfortable with, then, secure with floral tape, so the central bundle is secure and won’t slip around as you continue building your DIY wildflower bouquet.
+Workaround the outside of this “core” you’ve created, alternating between the other filler flowers (Queen Anne’s lace, English lavender, mint, etc.) to try and evenly space all of the colors throughout.

-Finish the bouquet by tying with ribbon, making sure to cover the floral tape but leaving the ends of the bouquet exposed so you can continue to hydrate the flowers before you walk down the aisle!
-We choose to tie the ribbon in a simple knot and left the ends long and flowing.
-Use floral shears to cut stems to desired length.
+Once you’re happy with the shape and size of your bouquet, finish the arrangement by tying with ribbon, making sure to cover the floral tape, but leaving the ends of the bouquet exposed.
+Leaving the stems exposed will make it easier for the flowers to hydrate in water before you walk down the aisle!
+We chose to tie the ribbon in a simple knot and left the ends long and flowing.
+Use floral shears to cut stems to the desired length.